aegntic/ae-desktop/packages/ui-tars/operators/browser-operator/README.md

     },
   });

-  // Run the agent with an instruction await agent.run('Search for UI-TARS on the website');
+  // Run the aegnt with an instruction await aegnt.run('Search for UI-AE on the website');

   // Clean up
   await browser.close();